AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/model-structure.md

 ## Defining Content Fragment Models {#defining-content-fragment-models}

-When you first open a new model you will see - a large blank space to the left, and a long list of **Data Types** at the right:
+When you first open a new model you see - a large blank space to the left, and a long list of **Data Types** at the right:

 ![Empty Model](/help/sites-cloud/administering/content-fragments/assets/cfm-models-03.png)